Lennox Bridge, Glenbrook: Heritage listing

 Lennox Bridge is also associated with at least twenty convicts, an overseer, a constable and an armed sentry that worked on the site between October 1832 and July 1833, the construction gang worked from 7am to 4pm, when they returned to their stockade at Emu Plains.
 The work involved stone cutting and setting, carpentry and masonry required to construct the bridge.
 Following completion of the bridge Lennox requested to retain the: services of eight convicts: William Brady, John Carsons, Robert Hyams, John Johnson, Patrick Malowney (Maloney), Thomas Nelson, James Randall and Daniel Williams.
 The sentences of six of the eight convicts were remitted.
 The remaining two were reduced after a further six months of work.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.

-The original bridge, on a horse-shoe curve, was daring, experimental and remarkably attractive, The stonework has been restored some infelicities have been allowed on the revetment and the changes made in 1976 by introducing concrete to the stone-cut water channel beneath the bridge are unpleasing but David Lennox's concept for the bridge of a very pretty small gorge remains aesthetically pleasing.
+The original bridge, on a horse-shoe curve, was experimental.
+The stonework has been restored and some infelicities have been allowed on the revetment.
+Changes made in 1976 introduced concrete to the stone-cut water channel beneath the bridge.

 The place has potential to yield information that will contribute to an understanding of the cultural or natural history of New South Wales.

 The bridge was carried on a single semi-circular stone arch of ten feet radius.
 The roadway was thirty feet wide at the crown of the arch and the same height above the bed or the gully.
 After bearing over one hundred and seventy years of traffic and one major restoration still stands stable.
 The bridge is a very fine example of the work of David Lennox and represents the first scientifically constructed stone arched bridge of its magnitude In Australia.

 The place possesses uncommon, rare or endangered aspects of the cultural or natural history of New South Wales.

 Lennox Bridge is exceptionally rare.
 No other bridges of similar age or design have survived on the Australian mainland.

 The place is important in demonstrating the principal characteristics of a class of cultural or natural places/environments in New South Wales.

 Lennox Bridge is the oldest scientifically constructed stone arch bridge on the Australian mainland.
 Having gained his bridge construction experience before arriving in the colony it is highly representative of the techniques used to construct stone bridges at the time in England.